cpraskoti/CAKRes/FNO/README.md

     --epochs 50 \
     --batch_size 4 \
     --lr 0.001
-    # Add other arguments as needed
 ```

 ## Experiment Output

-After running an experiment, the results will be saved in a directory structure like this:
+results will be saved in a directory structure like this:

 ```
 experiments/